Read our monthly report on the latest activities of our various tikkun olam (charitable giving) groups.

 Congregation Beth El co-founded and has continued to co-sponsor Students Together Opposing Prejudice to educate middle school and high school youth on how to identify and confront discrimination, prejudice and stereotyping.
 S.T.O.P. was founded in 1991 by our Director of Education, the Director of Religious Education at Our Lady of Fatima, and the Assistant Minister at Sudbury United Methodist Church in response to an anti-semitic incident at a local elementary school.
 See STOP website for more information or email us.

-The Beth El Tzedek Scholarship fund provides financial support to a deserving first generation immigrant students from the MetroWest area who have completed at least one semester at Framingham State University.
-To date, we have helped 3 students complete their undergraduate education and have 1 student who is a Junior continuing.
+The Beth El Tzedek Scholarship fund provides financial support to deserving first generation immigrant students from the MetroWest area who have completed at least one semester at Framingham State University.
+To date, we have helped seven students complete their undergraduate education.
+The committee has selected a new scholarship recipient for the 2021-22 academic year.
 Please consider making a contribution to this effort by writing a check to Congregation Beth El, with “Beth El Tzedek Scholarship Fund” written in the memo line, or donate here.